vesmaybevesper/Polyphonic/CONTRIBUTING.md

 All tag-playing code must use our method `TagChecker.packHasFeature()` to check if that tag is present, and if not, return any original sound behavior that may be in the base game; for this reason, it is recommended to use MixinExtras to add your tag.

+For each tag you add make sure that, at minimum, the translation key for it has been created in en_us.json.

 Example:

 For our weather.lightning.med tag we must add our tag with appropriate check to `LightningBolt` via `LightningBoltMixin`